AfraHameed/to-do-list/README.md

 Add a filter option (All / Completed / Pending)

-Add a dark mode toggl
+Add a dark mode toggle